duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/30-Build-Part1-Instructions.md

 ## Attach the LED and Resistor to the Pi Hat

 Solder the 680 Ohm resistor and your LED to the Pi Hat as shown in the image.

+Remark: The value of the resistor can be modified to adjust the brightness of the LED at full power.
+If you have additional resistors, you can modify this resistance by using a resistor with a smaller resistance, or by adding resistors in parallel later on.
+A helpful thread for understanding why this resistance should work is found [here](https://electronics.stackexchange.com/questions/378129/can-i-use-blue-green-leds-as-mcu-state-indicators-on-3-3-v-power).

 Note: The direction of the resistor does not matter, but the direction of the LED **does matter.** Be sure to place the cathode (shorter end) into the GND rail.